Hampi Trip with Hippy Island | Hyderabadfrom

 - Post lunch, enjoy the cool breeze of the pristine Sanapur Lake – take a dip if you wish to, go on a coracle ride on the lake (optional & self-sponsored), relax and rejuvenate.

-- Get back to the guest house, freshen up and laze around as Dinner is served on the cozy cafe beds
+- Get back to the guest house, freshen up and laze around as you order your dinner (self-sponsored).

 - Bonfire, social gathering in the night with long conversations